OppaiiDragon/js-prelim-project/README.md

-# JavaScript Review Project by jhia Kyle R. Cinco
+# JavaScript Review Project by Jhian Kyle R. Cinco
 This project is a review of Javascript concepts, from beginner to advanced.